Convolutional neural network: LeNet-5

+It was superior than other commercial courtesy amount reading systems (as of 1995).
+The system was integrated in NCR's check reading systems, and fielded in several American banks since June 1996, reading millions of checks per day.

 Shift-invariant neural network

 A shift-invariant neural network was proposed by Wei Zhang et al. for image character recognition in 1988.
 It is a modified Neocognitron by keeping only the convolutional interconnections between the image feature layers and the last fully connected layer.
 The model was trained with back-propagation.
-The training algorithm were further improved in 1991 to improve its generalization ability.
+The training algorithm was further improved in 1991 to improve its generalization ability.
 The model architecture was modified by removing the last fully connected layer and applied for medical image segmentation (1991) and automatic detection of breast cancer in mammograms (1994).

 A different convolution-based design was proposed in 1988 for application to decomposition of one-dimensional electromyography convolved signals via de-convolution.
 This design was modified in 1989 to other de-convolution-based designs.